broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

   Add up the values in the `store.size` column output from the [cat indices API](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-indices.html).

 - Edit the `volumeClaimTemplates` section of the `data` node set in elasticsearch.yaml.jinja2 accordingly.
 Keep in mind that the storage request there is per-pod.
 If necessary, add permanent data pods to the cluster.
+Resize the `es-data` node pool if necessary.

   ```
-  ./deployctl elasticsearch apply --n-data-pods=3 --n-ingest-pods=48
+  ./deployctl elasticsearch apply --n-ingest-pods=48
   ```

 - Set [shard allocation filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/shard-allocation-filtering.html)